C++ Eigen

 Vector3d p_W = T_W_L * p_lidar;

 Transforming a point cloud.
-For N points stored as a 3×N matrix:
+N points as 3×N matrix:

 Matrix<double, 3, Eigen::Dynamic> P_body = ...; // 3×N